Guide to Torghast, Tower of the Damned in Shadowlands: Anima Powers, Phantasma, Legendary Items, etc. (9.2.5)

-At Layer 3 and above, you will find yourself subjected to additional scrutiny from the Jailer in the form of various stacking debuffs, also known as Torments of the Tower, that will make your progress more difficult.
-You can find more details about these linked below.
+Starting with Layer 6 and above, you will find yourself subjected to additional scrutiny from the Jailer in the form of various debuffs, also known as Torghast Torments that make your progression through the tower more difficult.
+You can find more details about these linked in our Torghast Torments guide.